 Boot the game, make sure "Read Only" is checked under Movie settings, then drag the savestate onto the Dolphin window again.
 The game should now attempt to load the savestate (which works based off your report) and then play the movie (while the game is already booted up).
 Try if that maybe works.

-#17 Updated by bastos.eder almost 5 years ago
+#17 Updated by bastos.eder about 5 years ago

 So my "specific environment" is more like Windows 8.1 + OpenGL; I reproduced the issue ~50 times on that yesterday while narrowing down which commit caused it.

 A) It also happens there

 B) I built it from source for Ubuntu, resulting in the messages I included originally.

 However, those messages don't show up every time when I reproduce on Ubuntu; many times it just locks up and plays a single audio buffer on loop, like what I observed on Windows.
 I think the messages I included may actually be a red herring here.